iceyisaak/mealmaker/README.md

 ## Description

-This app allows users to lookup meal inspirations and recipes
+This app allows users to:

+1. Search for recipes
+2. Explore recipes through categories and origins
+3. Chat with Chefbot for inspirations
+4. Bookmark favourite recipes

 ## Technologies